 Garlic mustard can be uprooted easily and should be disposed of in plastic garbage bags.
 Plants should not be pulled after the seed pods turn brown.
 Do not put plants in compost or lawn recycling pickup since the seeds will sprout and spread if not disposed of properly.
 Large infestations can be sprayed with an appropriate herbicide.
 It is also acceptable to mow large carpeted areas prior to flowering.

 The Portage Environmental Board annually sponsors garlic mustard pulls in city parks, enlisting the help of Portage residents and businesses as volunteers.
 Volunteers learn how to identify garlic mustard, remove it and properly dispose of the invasive species.

-May 18 @ Portage Creek Bicentennial Park (910 East Milham)
+June 6 @ Bicentennial Park (910 East Milham Avenue)

 Pulls will be cancelled only for severe weather.
 Residents can sign up for the Environmental Board Notify Me subscription to get updates on weather cancellations, additional volunteer opportunities and upcoming board meetings.
 Please contact the Department of Transportation & Utilities at 329-4422 with any questions.